 You have sought to adapt this information requirement according to Annex XI, Section 1.5. of the REACH Regulation.
-However, as explained above in the section 'Grouping and read-across approach', your adaptation of the information requirement is rejected.
+However, as explained above, your adaptation of the information requirement is rejected.
 Consequently there is an information gap and it is necessary to provide information for this endpoint.

-ECHA considers that the in vitro mammalian cell gene mutation tests using theHprt and xprt genes (OECD TG 476) and the in vitro mammalian cell gene mutation tests using the thymidine kinase gene (OECD TG 490) are appropriate to address the standard information requirement of Annex VIII, Section 8.4.3.
+ECHA considers that the in vitro mammalian cell gene mutation tests using the Hprt and xprt genes (OECD TG 476) and the in vitro mammalian cell gene mutation tests using the thymidine kinase gene (OECD TG 490) are appropriate to address the standard information requirement of Annex VIII, Section 8.4.3.